Platform View

 If another process owns the port, either stop that process or configure the daemon to use a different port range:

-Kill the conflicting process and restart
+Stop the conflicting process and restart daemon

 kill 12345 && opta daemon start